 Amy Condon is a seasoned labor and employment attorney with extensive in-house advising and litigation experience.
 She is also an approved sexual misconduct investigator by United Educators, providing consulting services and training to college, universities and secondary schools on issues relating to preventing, investigating and responding to sexual misconduct.
 As a prior general counsel for a large governmental agency, Amy handled all legal issues affecting the organization, with much of her day to day advice focused on labor and employment law.

-In the Human Resources arena, Amy conducts and advises on countless personnel investigations, advises supervisors on performance management and progressive discipline, participates in administrative disciplinary proceedings and arbitrations, advises on and performed sexual harassment and discrimination trainings, advises on ADA and FMLA issues, and drafted, reviewed, and advised on organization policies and procedures.
+In the Human Resources arena, Amy conducts and advises on countless personnel investigations, advises supervisors on performance management and progressive discipline, participates in administrative disciplinary proceedings and arbitrations, advises on and performed sexual harassment and discrimination trainings, advises on ADA and FMLA issues, and drafts, reviews, and advises on organization policies and procedures.
 Amy participates in many high level collective bargaining sessions, and negotiates and drafts complex labor agreements.

 Amy is also a seasoned litigator in various Massachusetts courts and administrative agencies.
 She has litigated all aspects of employment and civil rights cases at the MCAD and in the state and federal trial and appeals courts.
 In addition to handling all aspects of discovery and motion practice, Amy is a seasoned trial lawyer who has first chaired a number of federal jury trials, and argued at the First Circuit Court of Appeals and the Massachusetts Supreme Judicial Court.